UAE To Continue Ban on Flights from India, Pakistan, And 12 Other Countries Due To Covid | Details Here

-New Delhi: The Federal Aviation Authority on Sunday announced that the United Arab Emirates (UAE) will continue to ban entry from India and 13 other countries.
-According to a Reuters reports, the Cargo flights, business, and charter flights will be exempted from this ban.
+New Delhi: The Federal Aviation Authority on Sunday announced that the United Arab Emirates (UAE) will continue to ban entry of flights from India, Pakistan, and 13 other countries.
+It is important to note that Cargo flights, business, and charter flights will be exempted from this ban.
 Also Read - T20 World Cup to be Shifted to UAE: BCCI Secretary Jay Shah, Final Call to be Taken Soon

 The UAE’s General Civil Aviation Authority on Sunday said flights from India, Pakistan, Liberia, Namibia, Sierra Leone, Democratic Republic Of Congo, Uganda, Zambia, Vietnam, Bangladesh, Nepal, Sri Lanka, Nigeria, and South Africa will remain suspended due to the ongoing coronavirus pandemic in a Notice to Airmen (NOTAM).
 Also Read - International Flights: Air India Express Announces Flight Services to Malaysia For July 2021 | Complete Schedule Here